“I’d 8-2 to be an Arsenal fan” is a phrase forever imprinted in the annals of football lore.

 Goalkeeper: David de Gea

 De Gea was in his first season with the club in 2011, one which was littered with small mistakes that gave United fans the jitters.
-The Spaniard (looking a lot less like the Grinch now) refined his game and appeared to get over his propensity for a clanger, but in recent seasons those blunders have slowly started to creep back into his game, best summed up by Gary Neville, who bestowed upon him the moniker ‘poppadom hands’ earlier this season.
+The Spaniard (looking a lot less like the Grinch now) refined his game and appeared to get over his propensity for a clanger, but in recent seasons those blunders have slowly started to creep back into his game, best summed up by Gary Neville, who bestowed upon him the moniker ‘poppadom hands’ last season.

 In the build-up to the match at Old Trafford, a 20-year-old De Gea came in for some flak after producing errors in his first two games for the club, but he quickly silenced those critics by denying Van Persie from the spot and pulling off a string of impressive saves.
 There has to be question marks over his handling of Walcott’s goal, though.
 No goalkeeper should be beaten from that angle.
 The nutmeg only adds to the insult.